matteo14c/HaploCoV/docs/source/perlMummer.rst

 ::

-Now that mummer you have successfully built the binaries are, you need to add them to $PATH.
+Now that you have successfully built the binaries are, you need to add them to $PATH.
 Run the following command with your favourite text editor:
 ::

   sudo vim /etc/paths